rpadovani/rpadovani.com/_posts/2019-06-24-aws-textract.md

 You can find a copy of this code [hosted over Gitlab][code2].

 Again, this code has to be published as a Lambda function.
-As before, it shouldn't need any special configuration, but since it requires `boto3 >= 1.9.138` we have to create a deployment package, as long as AWS doesn't update their Lambda runtime.
+As before, it shouldn't need any special configuration, but since it requires `boto3 >= 1.9.138` we have to create a deployment package, as long as AWS doesn't update the Lambda runtime.

 After we have uploaded the Lambda function, from the control panel we set as trigger `SNS`, specifying as `ARN` the `ARN` of the `SNS` topic we created before - in our case, `arn:aws:sns:eu-west-1:123456789012:AmazonTextract`.